ENOFLAG/writeups/pwn2win2020/stolen_backdoor/writeup.md

 We used the maximum number of cache hits as a filter for the individual signal bursts, in cace we missed any cache hits.
 Their respective timing after the start of the signal was then averaged to get an approximate delay of the character.

-The characters were then just sorted by delay after the startbyte.
+The characters were then just sorted by delay after the start byte.

 ```python
 time_arr = []